Adyen/adyen-platform-experience-web/README.md

 ## Contributing

-We merge every pull request into the `main` branch.
-We aim to keep `main` in good shape, which allows us to release a new version whenever we need to.
+We merge every pull request into the `develop` branch.
+We aim to keep `develop` in good shape, which allows us to release a new version whenever we need to.

 Have a look at our [contributing guidelines](https://github.com/Adyen/.github/blob/main/CONTRIBUTING.md) to find out how to raise a pull request.